muana8877/muana8877/README.md

 Right now, I work mostly with React, Tailwind, Firebase, and Laravel when the product needs a real backend.

-I enjoy building full products, not just screens —
-logic, flows, edge cases, all of it.
+I enjoy building full products, not just screens, but logic, flows, edge cases… and even delivering SEO-friendly CMS sites to clients.

 fun facts:
 - I learned design basics for the frontend, but fell in love with it